EddieDover/Theater-of-the-Mind/TEMPLATE_LIST.md

   * New versions of Fallout 2d20 "fallout".
 See the Fallout section for details.
   * Alien RPG has been updated to include Building Better Worlds Careers.
   * Added the special statuses from the Starfinder "sfrpg" system.
-  * Note from Michael Card (Emo Cthulhu): I have added versions without a name column to most of my templates, not just Dragonbane.
+  * Note from Michael Card (Emo Cthulhu): I have added versions without Character Names to most of my templates, not just Dragonbane.
 Why?
     1. Since hovering over the actor portrait shows the name, it's nice to have a smaller, more compact table.
     2. As a GM I know my players and what character they are portraying, so it's not needed.
 I thought other GMs might feel the same way.
 I see the portrait and that's enough.
 On the rare occasion that I'm running a game for unkown people, the name can be seen via hovering over the portrait.
     3. I have not touched templates submitted by others or that were done by request (so far, SWADE, and Fallout 2d20), this includes the 5e templates.